UMMS-Biocore/bootcamp/session1/session1.2.md

 - Keep your files organized

 - Do not put genomic data in your home folder.
-Process data in the project space and use nearline for long term storage
+Process data in the /pi space

 - Delete unnecessary intermediate files